shawenyao/jekyll-now/_posts/2020-05-03-Turnip-Pricing.md

 draft: true
 ---

-How having friends makes the turnip business a lot more profitable.
+And how having friends makes the stalk market a lot more profitable.

 ## Problem Formulation